Why you should heal your family past if you want a healthy romantic relationship.

 Conventional means cannot solve it.

-Some say that, one day, they will be lucky and will find love, as if love were a matter of chance, or a numbers game.
+Some say that, one day, they will be lucky and will find love, as if love were a matter of chance.

-It is especially for this last kind of people, especially young men, that are being targeted by some public figures who advice them to, basically, become toxic, to reject the possibility of a healthy relationship and to focus solely on making money, getting bigger muscles, gaining status, etc., so that they can attract a sexual partner.
-Oftentimes advocating for some form of transactional encounter that leads to sex or a semblance of a relationship.
+It is especially this last kind of people, especially young men, who are being targeted by some public figures who advice them to, basically, become toxic, to reject the possibility of a healthy relationship and to focus solely on materialistic aims, be it making money, growing bigger muscles, gaining status, etc., so that they can lure a sexual partner into some form of transactional encounter that leads to sex or a semblance of a relationship.

 Yet, the love vacuum persists.
 Oftentimes compensated for by an unrestrained pursuit of power, riches, sexual encounters, etc.